ganrad/aks-aspnet-sqldb-rest/README.md

 6. Configure AKS to pull application container images from ACR.

-    When AKS cluster is created, Azure also creates a 'Service Principal' (SP) to support cluster operability with other Azure resources.
+    When AKS cluster is created, Azure also creates a 'Service Principal' (SP) to support cluster interoperability with other Azure resources.
 This auto-generated service principal can be used to authenticate against the ACR.
 To do so, we need to create an Azure AD role assignment that grants the cluster's SP access to the Azure Container Registry.

     Edit the shell script `./shell-scripts/acr-auth.sh` and specify correct values for the following variables.